Teaching of Reading

 Phonics and Spelling at Barley Mow Primary School

 At Barley Mow Primary School we follow the ‘Letters and Sounds’ phonic programme with ‘Jolly Phonics’ actions and pictures to support this.
 In the Foundation Stage, our phonic skills begin with speaking and listening.
 We practise listening for sounds (phonemes) at the beginning, in the middle, and at the ends of words.
 We also practise blending sounds together verbally to make words.
 We then begin learning single letter sounds.
 Pupils learn the sound, the action and the formation of each letter.
 As the children become more confident, we teach them how to put these single sounds together to read and write words.
-Throughout the EYFS, we constantly reinforce the importance of correct formation of these letters, practising in different ways, such as using glitter, sand and playdough.
+Throughout the Early Years Foundation Stage, we constantly reinforce the importance of correct formation of these letters, practising in different ways, such as using glitter, sand and playdough.
 We also focus on High Frequency words, such as home, we, look, I, which the children learn by sight.

-In Key Stage 1 the children continue to follow the ‘Letters and Sounds’ programme linked with the Primary National Curriculum spellings.
+In Key Stage One, the children continue to follow the ‘Letters and Sounds’ programme linked with the Primary National Curriculum spellings.
 These high frequency words are statutory words that are set out in the primary curriculum for each year group.
 Punctuation and grammar teaching also takes place in these sessions.

 We really appreciate parental support at home and teachers will share the spelling lists each half term.
 We will be grateful if you encourage your child to spend some time learning the words during the week.
 The learning going on in school will therefore be practised and reinforced at home.